 I learned how to be present and appreciative while witnessing a child in awe of a flower blooming; how to be patient and enjoy the journey while we watched leaves float lazily down a river.
-I learned how to relax my control, and just hold space while I held sticky hands and wiped tear stained cheeks, as we nursed a bird through to the afterlife.
+I learned how to relax my control.
+How to just hold space while I held sticky hands and wiped tear-stained cheeks, as we nursed a bird through to the afterlife.

 Perhaps, it was during the times that I have been privileged enough to be a birth support as a doula.
-I have looked into the eyes of women reaching deeper into their souls than they ever had before, and finding a strength there that I couldn’t have imagined.
+I have looked into the eyes of women reaching deeper into their souls than they ever had before.
+I’ve seen them find a strength there that I couldn’t have imagined.

 I was in awe of their raw beauty and power.

-Yet, I have also watched nurses lie directly to laboring women’s worried face about what they are injecting into the intravenous drip.
-I have stared in shock as doctors have reached down and touched a pregnant woman’s vulva and vagina without so much as a “hello, may I?”
+Yet, I have also watched nurses lie directly to laboring women’s faces about what was in their intravenous drips.
+I have stared in shock as doctors have touched a pregnant woman’s vulva without so much as a may I?
 I have glimpsed the cavernous divide between the magical power of women, and the way we are often made to feel helpless and uninformed.
 Powerless to make educated decisions around our own bodies, as we aren’t given the full breadth of information.

-Most likely though, it was when during a routine gynecological check up, my doctor fell quiet for several moments, staring at the ultrasound screen.
-All the sound drained out of the room as I vaguely heard her say in a tinny voice “your ovaries are covered in cysts.”
+Most likely though, I started my journey to becoming a pleasure mentor during a routine gynecological check up.
+My doctor fell quiet for several moments, staring at the ultrasound screen.
+Sound drained from the room as I heard her say in a tinny voice “your ovaries are covered in cysts.”

 After the shock wore off, I asked her what I could do, feeling confident that she would have the answers.
 She didn’t.
-She gave me a hand-out for PCOS and left the room, tossing a “stay on birth control” over her shoulder as she left me alone.
+She gave me a hand-out for PCOS and left the room.
+Then she tossed a “stay on birth control” over her shoulder as she left me alone.

 I know I am not the only woman who has felt completely alone in a doctor’s office.